 The Neighborhood Market

-For over 140 years, the Mercado del Carmen has been a place for the people of Malaga to buy fish caught fresh and brought in that morning from the port.
-The old market was closed in 2010, but the new, renovated marketplace still has today the same good quality seafood that us malagueños love!
+For more than 140 years, the Mercado del Carmen has been a place for the people of Malaga to buy freshly caught fish brought in that same morning from the port.
+The old market was closed in 2010, but the new, renovated marketplace still has today the same good quality seafood that malagueños love!

-If you are wanting to try some of the market’s produce on site, there is also a little bar where you can order up the catch of the day along with an ice cold beer.
-In fact, we recommend you to make it a point to have at least one tapa at the bar, as they do fried fish right (meaning that it doesn’t taste too fried or heavy).
+If you want to try some of the market’s produce on site, there’s also a little bar where you can order up the catch of the day along with an ice cold beer.
+In fact, make it a point to have at least one tapa at the bar, as they do fried fish right (meaning that it doesn’t taste too fried or heavy).
 Good fried fish can be hard to come by, even on the Costa del Sol, so this place is a treasure in and of itself.
-Open Monday-Saturday 8am-3pm.

 Address: Calle de la Serna, 14